-- Charlotte Nunez, Dorchester: Charlotte Nunez is a Vice President at Bank of America, and works in the area of commercial real estate.
+Charlotte Nunez, Dorchester: Charlotte Nunez is a Vice President at Bank of America, and works in the area of commercial real estate.
 She is a graduate of Boston University and holds an MBA from Northeastern University.

 	- President: Catherine Boyle, Winchester: Catherine Boyle is a commissioner of the Winchester Housing Authority, a member of the Winchester Housing Partnership Board, and has completed 60 hours of HUD housing counseling training.
 She is the recipient of two Margaret L. Bauman Awards: one for her work with Autism Housing Pathways, and another for the development of the St. Mary’s Curriculum for Students with Autism, a religious education curriculum.
 A former Foreign Service Officer, Catherine is a graduate of Dartmouth College.
 She holds a certificate of graduate studies from UMASS Boston in adapting curriculum and a certificate in ADRC (Aging and Disability Resource Centers) Options Counseling from the Center for Aging & Disability Education & Research at Boston University’s School of Social Work.

 	- Vice-President: Cheryl Chan, Auburn: Cheryl Chan is a community leader in the autism community.
-Mom to a young adult with autism, Cheryl is developing a nonprofit whose mission is to foster quality of life opportunities for adults.
-She works as a social media and web design consultant for Human Service nonprofits.
+Mom to a young adult with autism, Cheryl is a person-centered practitioner and planning facilitator.
+She is a public speaker, and has conducted workshops, presentations and trainings around the country.
 Cheryl also serves as an Advisory Board member for CANDO, the Center for Autism and Neurodevelopmental Disorders, at UMASS.

 	- Secretary: Kevin Boyle, Winchester: Kevin Boyle is a Managing Director at KB Partners.
 He is a graduate of Dartmouth College and holds an MBA from Harvard University.